UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment1.md

 Consider, for example, concepts of fariness, inequality, social structures, marginalization, intersection of technology and society, etc.

 ```
 Your thoughts...

+The importance of data systems encountered in daily life is often overlooked, yet they inherently embed value systems reflecting social, economic, and political climates.
+As a researcher in drug design and pharmaceuticals, clinical trial databases show how this embedding of values influences how drugs are designed, tested, and approved.

+Clinical trial databases focus on standardization, which shapes the concept of the 'ideal' patient.
+The 'ideal' patient is often thought of as young, male, and from majority ethnic groups, while excluding those with complex health conditions.
+This reflects a value system favoring simplicity and control over the outliers of real-world biological diversity.
+Fixed categories, such as binary sex or broad racial classifications, simplify complex identities but complicate individual variations essential to personalized medicine.

+Economic advantages govern which diseases and populations receive focus, often privileging those with financial viability while underrepresenting rare diseases and marginalized communities.
+Additionally, risk management values lead to excluding participants who could complicate data clarity, potentially reducing the applicability of trial outcomes to broader patient groups.

+Moreover, clinical trial data systems define 'meaningful' evidence primarily through quantifiable endpoints like biomarker levels, while not valuing subjective patient experiences.
+These design choices reflect broader data systems that prioritize efficiency, standardization, and legibility, potentially marginalizing those who don't fit dominant norms.

+Overall, clinical trial databases do not simply record data; they also construct realities, shaping patient inclusion, scientific discoveries, and ultimately, who benefits from medical innovation.
+Recognizing these embedded value systems is vital for designing more inclusive and ethically responsible data infrastructures that serve all patients equitably.
+This aligns with the insights from Qadri’s article on the social shaping of databases, emphasizing the importance of acknowledging and addressing the values embedded in our data systems.

 ```